ade/openwrt-fancontrol/README.md

 Lets the CPU run to 90c before starting the fan in a low setting.
 85-90c is a hysterisis period and won't enable/disable the fan.
 Reaching 85c again will disable the fan.
 Highest RPMs apply at 95 and 98c.

-I've found that the (stock) fan does not spin up at all on PWM setting below 190 at least on my unit, so thats the lowest one used.
+I've found that the (stock) fan does not spin up reliably on PWM setting below 190 at least on my unit, so thats the lowest one used.

 Tested with OpenWrt 22.03.2